- What can I do with a Sociology degree?

 - Major of the Month

-Students may choose from one of four program areas:
+Students may choose from a SOC 225 section in one of three program areas:

 - Criminal Justice

-- Go to site for 3-4 hours each week;
+- Volunteering at the site for 3-4 hours each week

 - Develop and implement a Community Action Project (CAP) in cooperation with other SOC 225 students in their section and with the support of their site contact;

-- Fill out the online SOC 225 student entry and exit surveys.
+- Complete online SOC 225 student entry and exit surveys.